Do You Want to experience all Barbados has to offer?

 For more information, learn about the parish of St. Peter.

 Although this parish is somewhat undeveloped compared to others, it still has some exciting places to visit.
-If you’re a keen surfer or kitesurfer, then you’ll find great waves at Maycocks Bay.
+If you’re a keen surfer or kitesurfer, you’ll find great waves at Maycocks Bay.

 Maycock’s Bay is one of the only beaches in this parish, even though water surrounds the entire region.